 - Lower slowly to ensure you’re balancing the kettlebell with the bottom directly facing up.

-The seated row is a classic exercise for the lats and upper back.
-But when you take a wider grip, your posterior deltoids get more involved in shoulder extension.
+The seated row is a classic exercise choice to target the lats and upper back.
+By assuming a wider grip, your posterior deltoids get more involved in shoulder extension.

 - Set up like you would for your regular seated row but use a straight bar attachment.